Human Evolution - From Fossils to Ancient and Modern Genomes

 Bursary deadline: 4 February 2025

-Wellcome Connecting Science offers registration bursaries (usually up to 50% of the registration fee) to those who would benefit from attending the conference but face financial barriers to attending events.
-Priority is usually given to PhD students, applicants from lower and middle income countries, or those from underrepresented / minoritised groups.
-Other early career researchers will be considered if funds allow.
+Wellcome Connecting Science offers registration bursaries (usually up to 50% of the registration fee) to those who would benefit from attending the conference but face financial barriers.
+Priority is usually given to PhD students in archaeology, palaeontology, and genetics, as well as applicants from Lower and Middle-Income Countries or from underrepresented or minoritised groups.
+Other early-career researchers may also be considered if funds allow.

 We encourage applicants to submit an abstract on their research results or ongoing project before the bursary deadline.
 Final edits can be made to the abstract up until the abstract deadline.
 Bursary applications without abstracts will only be considered in exceptional circumstances.